-Software can determine the cause of a context going dead by checking the ContextControl.ack/err code (table 3-2).
-The defined reasons for the Host Controller to set ContextControl.dead are described in section 3.1.4.1 and section 13., "Host Bus Errors."
+Software can determine the cause of a context going dead by checking the ContextControl.event code (table 3-2).
+The defined reasons for the Host Controller to set ContextControl.dead are described in section 3.1.2.1 and section 13., "Host Bus Errors."